Bowtie Pasta Salad

 Ok.
 But this pea pasta salad.
 First of all, the recipe calls for fresh peas – because it’s pea season and they’re so dang good.

 You can always use frozen peas.
-Just let them defrost.
+Just let them defrost (see my note below about how to defrost frozen peas).
 A note on the frozen peas, however.
 Be sure to look at the ingredients.
 Even if you can skip the usual nonsense, there’s usually salt added.
 And frankly, I like adding my own salt.
 A lot of my own salt, never fret, but my own nevertheless.

 And remember for lemon zest, you want to use organic lemons.
 I like to steal them from friends with trees if I can, but I’m not always so lucky!